kanasva/agricultural-yield-analytics/README.md

 - task_3: Test & Train Data Preparation
 - task_4: Modelling and Assessment

-The outcomes of the project can be found in the slids: Analysing Agricultural Yield through Data Analytics.pdf
+The outcomes of the project can be found in the slids: [Analysing Agricultural Yield through Data Analytics.pdf](https://github.com/kanasva/agricultural-yield-analytics/blob/main/Analysing%20Agricultural%20Yield%20through%20Data%20Analytics.pdf)

-For replication, please use Python 3.11.5 and refer to 'env_requirements.txt' for dependencies.
+For replication, please use Python 3.11.5 and refer to [env_requirements.txt](https://github.com/kanasva/agricultural-yield-analytics/blob/main/env_requirements.txt) for dependencies.